SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/DEVA_Broadcast__DB4005.md

 The **DB4005** is a third-generation digital FM radio modulation analyzer.

-The device is able to check FM channels.
-It contains a round-robin system that does not keep track of the status parameters.
-The time each channel should be measured by the round-robin engine is actively checked and adjusted on the device in order to know which channel is being monitored.
-Once the channel is known, the status parameters are polled and a table is built with status data for the channels.
+The device monitors FM channels with a round-robin system.
+It keeps track of which channel is currently being monitored in order to poll the status parameters for that channel and then fill in the status data in a table.

 ## About